cncf/devstats.archive/docs/dashboards/kubernetes/project_stats.md

 <li>This dashboard shows various project metrics.</li>
 <li>Contributor is defined as somebody who made a commit or created PR or issue.</li>
 <li>Pusher is somebody who pushed the commit into the repository, committer is somebody who made/authored a commit/PR pushed by the pusher, this can be the same person or not.</li>
+<li>Stargazers/Watchers are calculated as sum of distinct actors who performed a watch action on any of repositories that belong to a selected repository group.</li>
 <li>You can select last day, month, week etc. range or date range between releases, for example <code>v1.9 - v1.10</code>.</li>
 <li>You can select single repository group or summary for all of them (for the top panel).</li>
 <li>You can select repository for bottom panel showing per single repository statistics.</li>